UWIT-IAM/webdriver-recorder/README.md

 ### `report_title`

 Use this to change the title of your report.
-This is a better option than the pytest argument (above) for cases where the title isn't expected to change much.
+This is a better option than the pytest argument (above) for cases where you want to programmatically assemble the title during test setup.

 ```
 @pytest.fixture(scope='session')